Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 How do I migrate my Spire customizations to Cart v2?

-The REST API is unchanged.
-If the .NET customizations your Spire customizations relied upon are converted, you do not need to make any Spire changes.
+TThe REST API remains unchanged.
+If you convert the .NET customizations your Spire customizations relied upon, you do not need to make any Spire changes.

 How was performance improved?

-The primary method used to improve performance was to eliminate query loops–scenarios where a query was called multiple times in a loop with a single parameter.
-One example of this is the single item AddCartLine is gone in favor of a bulk-optimized AddCartLines.
+Optimizely primarily improved performance by eliminating query loops–scenarios where the system called a query multiple times in a loop with a single parameter.
+One example of this is that Optimizely replaced the single item AddCartLine with a bulk-optimized AddCartLines.
 This works well with a single item but should significantly outperform v1, where v1 AddCartLines called AddCartLine in a loop.

 As part of optimization, Optimizely discovered opportunities to improve Cart v1 performance in a backward-compatible way.
-As a result, Configured Commerce releases throughout 2025 had improvements to Cart v1 without any customer or partner effort.
+As a result, Optimizely improved Cart v1 in Configured Commerce releases throughout 2025 without any customer or partner effort.
 Before committing to a v2 conversion, you should re-test cart performance with 5.2.2508 or newer to see if the v1 improvements are enough.

 Will Cart V2 continue to be improved?

 With the release of v2, Optimizely is averse to breaking changes and would only do so with encouragement from partners.
-Currently, the primary performance constraint is the large entity objects pulled from the database.
-For example, retrieving a Product entity involves accessing more than 100 columns for every record regardless of what is actually needed by the storefront.
+Currently, the primary performance constraint is the large entity objects retrieved from the database.
+For example, retrieving a Product entity involves accessing more than 100 columns for every record regardless of what the storefront actually needs.
 Entity framework performance degrades as the column count increases, and these large objects create major overhead.
-Using specialized types with fewer columns would proportionally improve performance but make those objects less flexible for creative usage by our partners.
+Using specialized types with fewer columns would proportionally improve performance but make those objects less flexible for creative usage by Optimizely partners.

-Another challenge is that the GetCart process is not a read-only action: it spends time fixing the cart before returning it to the user.
-Any changes here could destabilize cart functionality that expected the cart to be cleaned up on-demand instead of at the time an action was done that affects it.
+Another challenge is that the GetCart process is not a read-only action.
+It spends time fixing the cart before returning it to the user.
+Any changes here could destabilize cart functionality that expected the system to clean up the cart on-demand instead of at the time an action occurred that affects it.

-Even though resolution of the biggest performance impediments for v2 may be out of reach for compatibility reasons, Optimizely may have opportunities for smaller wins.
+Even though Optimizely may not be able to resolve the biggest performance impediments for v2 for compatibility reasons, Optimizely may have opportunities for smaller wins.